1914 Copa Jockey Club final

-The 1914 Copa de Competencia Jockey Club was the final that decided the champion of the 8th. edition of this National cup of Argentina.
+The 1914 Copa de Competencia Jockey Club final was the football match that decided the champion of the 8th. edition of this National cup of Argentina.
 In the match, held in Racing Club Stadium in Avellaneda on November 15, 1914, River Plate defeated Rosarian club Newell's Old Boys 4–0.

 It was the first official title won by River Plate in the top division of Argentine football.